pbi-tools/adventureworksdw2020-pbix/README.md

 1. The PBIX sources are provided instead of the binary PBIX file
 2. The underlying data tables have been extracted into CSV files and made available in a publicly accessible location.
 The model has been changed to fetch data from that location.

-A fully functioning and refreshable PBIT file can be generated from sources in this repo alone using `pbi-tools` (currently in private preview).
+A fully functioning and refreshable PBIT file can be generated from sources in this repo alone using [`pbi-tools`](https://github.com/action-bi-toolkit/pbi-tools).

 - Conceptual documentation for the model: <https://aka.ms/dax-docs-samples>